raboudina/GoodBank/README.md

 # License:
 MIT Liscence

+# To be added
-Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
+- Installation Guidelines: Clear instructions on how to get your project up and running (e.g., git clone, git pull, npm init).
-Screenshots: Screenshots or a GIF of your project in action.
+- Screenshots: Screenshots or a GIF of your project in action.
-Technology used: Your technology stack, listed out.
+- Technology used: Your technology stack, listed out.
-Features: Your project’s features, and any future features you would like to include.
+- Features: Your project’s features, and any future features you would like to include.